Neuroendocrine Mechanisms in Responding to the Social Environment

 Two broad groups of hormones are relevant: steroid and peptide hormones.
-These use similar mechanisms of hormone-specific receptors; they work both independently and in concert.
+These use similar mechanisms of hormone-specific receptors; they work both indepedently and in concert.

 Steroid hormones pass readily through cell walls, so can move around independently of the circulatory system.
 This is also convenient because we can measure their levels through saliva, urine or sweat.
 Because steroid hormones come to the body surface, they form the basis for pheromone communication between animals.